 Schedule (subject to alteration)

-10am // Director’s Welcome from Harriet Cooper and introduction to local context from Chris Fuller, Torridge District Council
+10am // Director’s Welcome from Harriet Cooper and introduction to local context from Chris Fuller, Torridge District Council.
+Exhibition visit of ‘Melting Ice | Rising Tides’

-Convenor: Katy Lee (Community Animator, North Devon Biosphere)
+Convenor: Katy Lee, Community Animator, North Devon Biosphere

-1pm // Lunch (included in ticket price)
+1pm // Lunch Provided by The Farmers Arms, Woolsery (included in ticket price)

-Chair: Harriet Cooper (Director, The Burton at Bideford)
+Harriet Cooper, Director, The Burton at Bideford

-3pm // Creative Workshop
+3pm // Creative Workshop An opportunity to reflect on the day

 3.45pm // Closing Remarks